 Meet with an international student advisor for questions or to discuss your plans in more detail.

-If the consulate or embassy is requiring enrollment verification or transcripts (academic records) from the School of the Art Institute of Chicago (SAIC), request these documents directly from Registration and Records.
-Please visit the Registration and Records Office page to view the four different ways to request transcripts.
+If the consulate or embassy is requiring enrollment verification or transcripts (academic records) from the School of the Art Institute of Chicago (SAIC), request these documents directly from the office of Registration and Records.
+Please visit the Records page to view the four different ways to request transcripts.

 The International Affairs office encourages you to write letters of invitation for use in the visa interview of a friend or parent.
 Use our Sample Invitation Letter [PDF] to structure a letter inviting your guests to the United States.
 International Affairs does not issue these standard letters.